 Although failure to complete the required coursework may reduce your chances of admission—both to the university and to specific majors—applicants will still be considered for admission.

 Such students must be on track to complete at least four units of language arts, two units of foreign language, three units of mathematics, two units of science, and three units of social studies, in addition to a certain number of electives, and may be instructed to complete the university’s deficiency process.

 Applicants Eligible for Automatic Admission

-If you attend a public high school in Texas and believe you qualify for automatic admission, you must submit a transcript that indicates that you will graduate under the state’s Recommended or Distinguished/Advanced high school programs as defined in the state’s Uniform Admissions Policy or a transcript that shows you will graduate under the distinguished level of achievement under the state’s Foundation School Program.
+If you attend a public high school in Texas and believe you qualify for automatic admission, you must submit a transcript that indicates that you will graduate under the state’s Foundation (with Distinguished Level of Achievement), Recommended or Distinguished/Advanced high school programs as defined in the state’s Uniform Admission Policy.

 Private High School Students

 If you attend a private high school in Texas (or a Department of Defense high school) and believe you qualify for automatic admission, you must claim an exemption to the state’s high school coursework requirements.

 Submit Official SAT/ACT Scores

 To claim an exemption based on test scores, your official SAT score must be at least a 1070 (combined critical reading and math) with a minimum of 500 on critical reading on tests taken prior to March 2016, or a minimum of 480 on evidence-based reading and writing and 530 on math on tests taken in March 2016 or later.
 Alternatively, your official ACT scores must meet ACT’s College Readiness Benchmarks.

 Applicants who attend private Texas high schools may be exempt if they complete coursework that is “equal in content and rigor” to one of the state’s graduation programs.
 To claim an exemption under this option, submit an exemption form signed by an official representative of your school.